KaBooMa/dotnet.nvim/README.md

   - Interface is determined by `starts with I` and `second character is uppercase` at this time.
   - Class is the fallback pick.

+## Known Issues
+- `Dotnet refactor namespaces`: Does not update `using` references yet, just namespaces.